ibm-cloud-docs/account/ts-account-infra.md

 This page can't be loaded because your infrastructure account is not fully configured as an IBM Cloud account.
 ```

-There are multiple reasons why the message is displayed:
+Multiple reasons why the message is displayed:
 {: tsCauses}

 * You have a [Lite account](/docs/account?topic=account-accounts#liteaccount), which does not allow access to infrastructure services.